 In our last rock movie review, A Band Called Death, we took a look at a documentary that exposed a relatively unknown band, Death, who gained fame more than 35 years after they disbanded: an underdog story in the truest sense.
 But in today’s Rockwood Cinema Review we take a look at one of the biggest, most well-known bands in rock, who in many ways were (and still are) also misunderstood and underdogs themselves (albeit in a different sense).
 I am talking about the Canadian rock band, Rush and their documentary, Rush -Beyond The Lighted Stage (2010).

 Rush were always a little too conceptual, too cerebral, too intricate and too Canadian for mainstream rock critics and their detractors.
 The fans, however, would disagree and in many ways Rush: Beyond The Lighted Stage is a gift to them, as well as a testament to the band who would not give up.
-Now, Rush is one of the biggest, most prolific band’s in rock history but as this movie documents, there were times where their future was bleak.
+Now, Rush are one of the biggest, most prolific band’s in rock history but as this movie documents, there were times where their future was bleak.
 That their style of music was out of sync to what the record companies wanted and confounded typical rock fans, who wanted simple rock songs with shallow subjects.
-As Beyond The Lighted Stage shows the band members were outsiders in their own right when growing up in Ontario, it is no coincidence they would go on to be the biggest cult bands in the world.
+As Beyond The Lighted Stage shows, the band members were in many ways outsiders as individuals as well in their own right while they were growing up in Ontario.
+In some sense, it is no coincidence they would go on to be the biggest “cult” bands in the world.
 Rush place third, only to be outsold by The Beatles and The Rolling Stones for the most consecutive gold or platinum studio albums by a rock band.

 Listen to Rush’s “Fly By Night” on Cottage Country Vol. 22: